OHIF/Viewers/docs/latest/essentials/data-source.md

 ## Open Source DICOM Image Archives

+Our example uses `Orthanc`, but there are a lot of options available to you.
+Here are some of the more popular ones:

 | Archive                                       | Installation                       |
 | --------------------------------------------- | ---------------------------------- |
 | [DCM4CHEE Archive 5.x][dcm4chee]              | [W/ Docker][dcm4chee-docker]       |